Finlayson on lawyer standards

 Finlayson, the country’s chief law officer and the government’s main legal adviser, said the community had tolerated for too long the gamesmanship of lawyers, to the detriment of clients, the courts and justice.

 He is considering giving judges the power to impose financial penalties on bungling lawyers who waste time and create unwarranted court costs.
-Finlayson believes was needed to compel lawyers to act in the interests of a “just, speedy and inexpensive” justice system.
+Finlayson believes this was needed to compel lawyers to act in the interests of a “just, speedy and inexpensive” justice system.

 In a speech to the New Zealand Bar Association on September 12, Finlayson said most legal education courses in New Zealand were considered a joke and the time had come to lift standards.
-The audience of lawyers, at Wellington's Inn, greeted with audible gasps his more frank comments.
+The audience of lawyers, at Wellington’s Holiday Inn, greeted with audible gasps his more frank comments.

 Chris does not mince his words.